YEJIN-DEV/yejingram-announcements/README.md

 # yejingram-announcements

-Repository for public announcements for Yejingram
+Repository for publishing announcements for [Yejingram](https://github.com/YEJIN-DEV/yejingram)

+This repository contains the source files for announcements related to Yejingram.
+It is intended for use by the Yejingram team to manage and publish important updates and information.

+## Structure

+- `patchnotes`
+- `servicenotes`